MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 **Locations**

 Include anywhere you're willing to work.
 Don't include a location unless you'd seriously consider taking a job there.
-Employers use location as a filter, so if you don't include your preferred location(s), you're in danger of not being seen by a lot of potential fits.
+As with the "Skills" section, employers use location as a filter, so if you don't include your preferred location(s), you're in danger of not being seen by a lot of potential fits.

 **Markets**